Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 Void volume:
 : 0

-Axially constrained:
-: yes

-Radially constrained:
+Alignment directions:
-: no
+: 2

 ## Rabbet joint

 {% include figure.html url="images/post/2025/joint/dador.jpg" %}

 This joint is another one that can easily be cut on the table saw or router table.
-It provides a little more glue surface, and a positive stop axially for assembly.
+It provides a little more glue surface, and a little help with assembly.

 Glue surface area:
 : 9 in²